danielvarennikov/Compiler-front-end/README.md

 3)The lexer will split the expression into tokens

-4)After the tokens are passed to the parser the parser turns them to a postfix form
+4)After the tokens are passed to the parser the parser syntactically analyzes them

-5)The parser only parses variables previously declared (by looking at its variables "table")

 -------------------------------------------------